rej696/trains-with-ada/README.md

 ```
 This will place the `firmware.uf2` file in the top directory (`trains-with-ada`)

+You can then drag and drop the firmware onto the pi pico

 If you cannot run the `build.sh` script, make sure to enable execute permissions:
 ```
 chmod +x build.sh